eelisee/telco-customer-churn/4_analysis/analysis.md

 - **9_XGBoost.ipynb**

 This structured analysis allows us to compare the strengths and weaknesses of various approaches and select the most suitable model for customer churn prediction.

+We did some hyperparameter optimization.
+I. e.

+For **K-Nearest Neighbors (KNN)**, we tested values of k ranging from 1 to 20.
+The final model was selected based on the value of k that yielded the highest accuracy.